arivictor/intentional-architecture-in-python/book/0-introduction.md

 ## What This Book Is Not

-Nothing in this book is new.
-These ideas are not mine.
+The goal of this book is to give you something that stays useful, no matter what the industry is trending toward.
+To keep it timeless, I avoid specific frameworks, libraries, and tools.
+Those change.
+The principles don’t.
+This is not a FastAPI book, or a Django book, or a SQLAlchemy book.
+It’s a book about structuring code so that choosing or replacing those tools becomes simple.

+Nothing here is new or groundbreaking, and none of these ideas originate with me.

-They come from decades of people solving the same problems: Robert C. Martin, Eric Evans, Alistair Cockburn, Martin Fowler.
-I'm translating their wisdom into something you can use today.
-This is an opinionated curation of established patterns that have helped me the most.
-By the end of this book, you'll have developed intuition for where code belongs and why.
-Not just because some book told you so, but because it makes sense.
-You'll understand that software architecture is philosophy applied to code.
+They come from decades of people wrestling with the same problems: Robert C. Martin, Eric Evans, Alistair Cockburn, Martin Fowler, and many others.
+My contribution is translation.
+Curating the patterns that have consistently helped me and presenting them in a way that’s accessible to anyone taking their first deliberate steps into architecture.

+By the end, you’ll have intuition for where code belongs and why.
+Not because a book told you so, but because it aligns with how you think about systems.
+You’ll see that software architecture is philosophy applied to code.

 Take what resonates.
-Leave what doesn't.
+Leave what doesn’t.